Grim-/OutwardSuperSimpleExample/README.md

 ![image](https://user-images.githubusercontent.com/3288858/172053192-d617c139-f30a-4c56-9b94-09f72076ea54.png)

-> If you look carefully above in the Unity Editor screenshot you can see that there is a second Scene further down the hierarchy under "DontDestroyOnLoad" this is a 'special' scene in Unity.
+> If you look carefully above in the Unity Editor screenshot you can see that there is a second Scene further down the right hand "Hierarchy" panel there is another section called "DontDestroyOnLoad" this is a 'special' scene in Unity.

-Infact a good example of this is in Outward at any one time there are three Scenes running "DontDestroyOnLoad", "HideAndDontSave" and the Current Active Scene.
+Infact a good example of this is in Outward at any one time there can up be upto three *Scenes* running "DontDestroyOnLoad", "HideAndDontSave" and the Current Active Scene.

 Thanks to the magic of magic and [Unity Explorer](https://outward.thunderstore.io/package/sinai-dev/UnityExplorer/), I can show you quite exactly what that means.